ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 virtual machine (VM), which is a virtual representation or emulation of a physical computer.
 A VM is often referred to as a guest, while the physical machine it runs on is called the host.
 Virtualization technology makes VMs possible.
-A hypervisor—a small software layer—allocates physical computing resources (for example, processors, memory, storage) to each VM.
+A small software layer which is called a hypervisor, allocates physical computing resources (for example, processors, memory, storage) to each VM.
 It keeps each VM separate from others so they don't interfere with each other.
 Each VM then contains a guest OS and a virtual copy of the hardware that the OS requires to run, along with an application and its associated libraries and dependencies.
 VMware was one of the first to develop and commercialize virtualization technology based on hypervisors.
 Instead of virtualizing the underlying hardware, container technology virtualizes the operating system (typically Linux) so each container contains only the application and its libraries, configuration files and dependencies.
-The absence of the guest OS is why containers are so lightweight and, thus, faster and more portable than VMs.
+Containers are much more lightweight, faster and more portable than VMs, due to the absence of the guest OS.
 Containers and virtual machines are not mutually exclusive.
 For instance, an organization might leverage both technologies by running containers in VMs to increase isolation and security and leverage already installed tools for automation, backup and monitoring @web_ibm_containers.
 Here are the top advantages of using containers:
-- Lightweight: Containers share the machine OS kernel, eliminating the need for a full OS instance per application and making container files small and easy on resources.
+- Lightweight: Containers eliminate the need for a full OS instance per application and make container files small and easy on resources, by sharing the machine OS kernel.
 A container's smaller size, especially compared to a VM, means it can spin up quickly and better support cloud-native applications that scale horizontally.
 - Portable and platform-independent: Containers carry all their dependencies with them, meaning that software can be written once and then run without needing to be re-configured across computing environments (for example, laptops, cloud and